Popular music of Birmingham: Folk revival

-Of all of the folk musicians from the Birmingham area, the one with the greatest long-term influence would be Nick Drake, who was brought up from 1952 in the commuter village of Tanworth-in-Arden – five miles outside the city's boundaries in Warwickshire – the son of the chairman and managing director of the Wolseley Engineering company in Birmingham's Adderley Park.
+Of all of the folk musicians from the Birmingham area, the one with the greatest long-term influence was Nick Drake.
+He grew up from 1952 in the commuter village of Tanworth-in-Arden, five miles outside the city's boundaries in Warwickshire.
+His father was the chairman and managing director of Wolseley Engineering in Birmingham's Adderley Park.
 Drake completed his education at a tutorial college in Birmingham's Five Ways, from where he won a scholarship to study English literature at Cambridge.
-Having had a musical childhood, with a mother who wrote songs and performed them on the piano, at Cambridge Drake began himself to write and perform his own compositions.
+Having had a musical childhood, with a mother who wrote songs and performed them on the piano, at Cambridge Drake began to write and perform his own compositions.
 In 1968 he was discovered by Joe Boyd, who signed a contract with him as his manager, agent, publisher and producer, later recalling "The clarity and strength of his talent were striking ... his guitar technique was so clean it took a while to realize how complex it was.
 Influences were detectable here and there, but the heart of the music was mysteriously original".
 Over the following two years Drake recorded and released two albums – Five Leaves Left and Bryter Layter – of understated but harmonically complex songs that owed as much to jazz as to folk traditions, but which sold poorly, partly due to his acute shyness and increasing reluctance to perform live.
 Drake slipped into a period of introversion and depression, returning to his parents’ home in Tanworth, from where he was to record his bleak final album Pink Moon.
-On 25 November 1974 he died in his sleep in Tanworth from an overdose of antidepressants, with the only media coverage being a personal announcement in the Birmingham Post three days later.
+On 25 November 1974 he died in his sleep in Tanworth from an overdose of Amitriptyline, an antidepressant, with the only media coverage being a personal announcement in the Birmingham Post three days later.